YuChuang1205/yuchuang1205.github.io/_pages/about.md

 I am now working on Multi-image/video understanding and reasoning, Infrared small target detection, and Multimodal image registration.
 If you are seeking any form of <span style="color:#8B0000; font-weight:600;">academic cooperation (学术合作)</span>, please feel free to email me at [**yuchuang@sia.cn**](yuchuang@sia.cn) / [**yuchuang1205@163.com**](yuchuang1205@163.com).

-I am a PHD student in the University of the Chinese Academy of Sciences's Master-Doctor combined program, supervised by Prof. Yunpeng Liu.
+I am a PHD student in the SIA-CAS's Master-Doctor combined program, supervised by Prof. Yunpeng Liu.

 Since October 2024, I have been honored to be a visiting Ph.D at [**CUHK-MMLab**](https://mmlab.ie.cuhk.edu.hk/people.html), under the supervision of Prof. [**Xiangyu Yue**](https://xyue.io/).